Worship at St. Peter’s Episcopal Church

 Sing in the Choir or Play an Instrument

-St. Peter’s Choir rehearses the first and third Saturday of the month from 10:00-11:00 a.m. and at 9:15 a.m. every Sunday to prepare the music for services.
-All voices are welcome; those without prior experience are encouraged to join the group and find their voice, with the help of Barbara Jean O’Brien, Minister of Music, and other choir members.
+St. Peter’s Choir rehearses the first and third Saturday of the month from 10:00-11:00 a.m. and at 8:15 a.m. every Sunday to prepare the music for services.
+All voices are welcome; those without prior experience are encouraged to join the group and find their voice, with the help of Barbara Jean O’Brien, Director of Music, and other choir members.

-Instrumental Musicians: Throughout the year, instrumental music is incorporated into festival and special services.
+Instrumental Musicians: Instrumental music is a key feature of the Celtic Eucharist and appears on occasion on Sunday mornings (festival services) and throughout the year for special occasion services.
 Some instrumentalists are members of the congregation; others are are come from the greater community of active musicians in the Mid-coast.

 The Sanctuary Gallery of the Spirit